 - Use a brush to scrub the grout.

-While baking soda and peroxide work excellent to whiten and clean grout, adding a little Dawn dish soap just makes it better.
-For this recipe, you're actually going to mix them together first.
+While baking soda and peroxide work excellently together to whiten and clean grout, adding a little Dawn dish soap makes the combo even better.
+For this homemade grout cleaner recipe, you're actually going to mix them together first.

 - In a container, combine: